Social Justice and Wellness

 • Be aware of your mental and emotional health.Exposure to graphic images and hateful speech deeply impacts all of us, especially communities of color who live with these aggressions every day.
 Make time to reflect, breathe, journal, or other ways to check in with how you are really doing.

 • Allow yourself to feel your feelings.
-It is normal to experience a range of emotions right now, most of which are very uncomfortable.
+It is normal to experience a range of emotions, most of which are very uncomfortable.
 Resist the urge to rush through or numb your feelings, without understanding what they may be saying to you.
 For minoritized communities, engaging these emotions should be paired with self-nurturing to remind yourself that you have worth and dignity.
 For allies of these communities, the challenge is often to stick with difficult feelings despite discomfort.
 Use these emotions to motivate yourself toward sustained solidarity, learning, and action.

 • Practice self-care in the midst of whatever engagement, activism or caretaking you take on.
 Honor your needs, and prioritize your own well-being.
 This can be as basic as making sure you are drinking water, eating regular meals, and getting enough sleep.
 It may also mean cultivating ongoing practices of creative expression, mindfulness, or spiritual reflection - whatever keeps you grounded and accessing hope.